All Episodes

 You just hope the one you're riding doesn't blow up like that.

-Most Americans wouldn't begin to understand why a person would be willing to roll the dice Well, it's a five-lane job and it's a good job.
+A lot of most Americans wouldn't begin to understand why a person would be willing to roll the dice that way.

 You flew a lot of experimental jets as well.

-Did you ever get close to trouble in any of those?
+Was that did you ever get close to trouble in any of those?

-Oh yes, on occasion.
+Oh, yes, on occasion.

-Um, with respect to, uh, the last Mercury mission, um, to all of a sudden lose all of your electronics, just all your electronics suddenly gone, Do you think you were going to live through that?
+With respect to the last Mercury mission, to all of a sudden lose all of your electronics.

-Yes, I had plenty on it.
+Yes, I was planning on it.

 I had done some practicing on that in the simulator, figuring the worst thing that could happen would be to lose all your electronics.